Some Let's Get Wellington Moving projects may have an effect on properties nearby. Find out what that could mean for property owners.

 Investigation, evaluation and early design work is underway on a number of Let's Get Wellington Moving projects, but we are not yet able to confirm which properties may be affected.

 When this work is complete, we will begin to understand potential effects on properties.

 Before we can start constructing any project that requires property, Let's Get Wellington Moving will need to apply for and secure resource consents, and have land designated for the construction and operation of each project.
-At the consent and designation stage for each project, we will know which properties need to be acquired.
-At that stage of the work, we will contact people who own potentially affected property.

 What happens if a property is needed for a Let’s Get Wellington Moving project?

 At the moment no properties are required for Let's Get Wellington Moving.

 In New Zealand, the Public Works Act 1981 sets out the process for the acquisition of land for government and local works.
 It ensures that both landowners and the acquiring agencies are treated fairly by the process.

 Land Information New Zealand (LINZ) is responsible for administering the Public Works Act.
 LINZ have produced a helpful guide for what to expect if your land is required for government or local works.